Updated: July 8, 2023

 Today, I’m sharing with you nine valuable lessons I’ve learned from that depressing time in my life – when everything was a mess, and I was almost ready to give up on my dreams.

 9 Things To Tell Yourself If Your Life Is A Financial Mess

 1. Nothing is permanent.

-Floods subside, empires fall, night turns to day, wounds eventually heal.
-Businesses close, loved ones die, friendships end, debts eventually get paid.
+Floods subside, empires fall, night turns to day, and wounds eventually heal.
+Businesses close, loved ones die, friendships end, and debts eventually get paid.
 Nothing lasts forever – both the good things and the bad.

 Let this fact remind you that when everything seems wrong in your life, it will eventually get better.
-And if things are doing great, then you should enjoy it because life is a cycle.
+And if things are going great, then you should enjoy it because life is a cycle.